 - Broken bones sustained from rough rides, falls, or slips.

-- Concussions, traumatic brain injuries, and head injuries sustained from being whipped and jerked around on forceful rides.
+- Concussions, traumatic brain injuries, and head injuries caused by being whipped and jerked around on forceful rides.

-- Whiplash and neck injuries sustained from fast, aggressive rides.
+- Whiplash and neck injuries suffered on fast, aggressive rides.

 - Soft tissue injuries from rides that throw your body around.

-- Drowning accidents in water slides, rafting, and other water themed rides.
+- Drowning accidents on water slides, rafting, and other water themed rides.